gosub-com/Zurfur/README.md

 * [Lobster](http://strlen.com/lobster/) - A really cool language that uses reference counting GC
 * [Zig](https://ziglang.org/) - A better and safer C
 * [Pinecone](https://github.com/wmww/Pinecone/blob/master/readme.md) - Inspiration to keep plugging away

-## Functions

-    /// This is a public documentation comment.
-Do not use XML.
-    /// Use `name` to refer to variables in the code. pub static fun Main(args Array<str>)
-    {
-        // This is a regular private comment Console.Log("Hello World, 2+2=" add(2,2))
-    }

-    // Regular static function
-    pub static fun add(a int, b int) int
-        => a + b

-Functions are declared with the `fun` keyword.
-The type names come after each argument, and the return type comes after the parameters.
-Functions, classes, structs, enums, variables and constants are private unless they have the 'pub' qualifier.
-Functions are allowed at the namespace level, but must be static or extension methods.

-TBD: Still thinking about using the Golang `func` keyword to define functions.

-By default, functions pass parameters by immutable reference.
-The exception is that small structs may be passed by value when it is more efficient to do so.

-    pub fun Test(a      f64,       // Pass by value since that's more efficient s      MyStruct,  // Pass by value or reference whichever is more efficient ms mut MyStruct,  // Pass by reference, preserve `ro` fields rs ref MyStruct,  // Pass by reference, nothing is preserved os out MyStruct,  // MyStruct is returned by reference c      MyClass,   // Pass reference, the object is immutable mc mut MyClass,   // Pass by reference, object is mutable, reference cannot be changed ic ref MyClass,   // Pass by reference, object is mutable, reference can be changed oc out MyClass)   // MyClass is returned by reference

-If `s` is big, such as a matrix containing 16 floats, it is passed by reference.
-If it is small, such as a single float or int, it is passed by value.
-A struct containing two integers might be passed by value or by reference depending on the compiler, options, and optimizations.

-Even if `MyStruct` or `MyClass` is mutable, `s` and `c` cannot be mutated.
-Only parameters marked with `mut` or `ref` can be mutated.  `out` parameters must be assigned, never read.

 ## Local Variables